andrzejlisek/AudioSpectrum/readme.md

 * **>>** \- Increase forward play speed or decrease backward playing speed\.
 * **>&#124;** \- Next item

 The playing base speed will be accord to recording sample rate, not to file sample rate\.
-The playlist storing is not possible because JavaScript API does not provide automatically loading files by file path and name\.
+The playlist storing is not possible because JavaScript API does not provide automatically loading files basen on the file path and name\.